- Type Parameters:

 Retains only the elements in this list that are contained in the specified collection.
 In other words, removes from this list all of its elements that are not contained in the specified collection.- Specified by:

-- collection containing elements to be retained in this list- Returns:
+c- collection containing elements to be retained in this list- Returns:

-if this list changed as a result of the call- Throws:
+trueif this list changed as a result of the call- Throws:

-- if this list contains a null element and the specified collection does not permit null elements (optional), or if the specified collection is null- See Also:
+ClassCastException- if the class of an element of this list is incompatible with the specified collection (optional)NullPointerException- if this list contains a null element and the specified collection does not permit null elements (optional), or if the specified collection is null- See Also:

 -